akirasumeragi699-design/bybylaucherjava/README.md

 # bybylaucherjava
-You can pull request to have me repo.
+You can pull request or isuess to have me repo.
 Thank you so much.